Create a Website Account - Manage notification subscriptions, save form progress and more.

 A copy of the transit guide can be obtained at the Danville Transit Transfer Center at 515 Spring Street.
 A mailed copy can be received by calling (434) 799-5144 or (434) 773-8132.

-INCIDENT REPORTCome to the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
+INCIDENT REPORT Come to the Danville Police Department Records Office, 1 Community Way, Danville, VA 24541.
 The cost is $5.00 for each report (cash only).
 Reports are not mailed.

-Come to the Danville Police Department Records Office, Room 115 on the first floor of the Municipal Building, 427 Patton St., Danville, VA 24541.
+Call 434-799-6522 to schedule an appointment with the Danville Police Department Records Office, 1 Community Way, temporarily 2291 Memorial Drive, Danville, VA 24541.
 Fingerprints are taken between the hours of 1:30 pm and 3:45 pm Monday through Friday.
 The cost of fingerprinting is $10.00 for the first card and $5.00 for each successive card.
 Payment is accepted in cash only.
-If you are applying for a job with the City of Danville, there is NO cost involved.
+If you are applying for a job with the City of Danville, there is NO cost involved. *COVID-19 Appointment Screening - please bring a facemask and understand we will be wearing ours also.

 A copy of the application can be downloaded from the Virginia State Police website by clicking here or you can pick up a copy at the Danville Circuit Court Clerk's Office.
 The form and the link below will outline the necessary steps to obtain a permit.